-In response to the 2020 pandemic, the National Association of Geoscience Teachers and the International Association for Geoscience Diversity led a collaboration of more than 300 geoscience educators in developing a framework for designing remote/virtual field experiences to meet the same learning outcomes as in-person exercises (Atchison et al. 2020).
+In response to the pandemic, the National Association of Geoscience Teachers and the International Association for Geoscience Diversity led a collaboration of more than 300 geoscience educators in developing a framework for designing remote/virtual field experiences to meet the same learning outcomes as in-person exercises (Atchison et al. 2020).
 The exercises that we implemented within each virtual field experience address many of the highlighted learning outcomes (Table 1).
+Importantly, however, the open-ended nature of these simulations, and especially the Whaleback, enables other geoscience

+- 235 1).
 Importantly, however, the open-ended nature of these simulations, and especially the Whaleback, enables other geoscience educators to design assignments tailored to different educational goals.
-We have made the Whaleback virtual field experience available to anyone (virtualfieldgeology.com 2021); at the time of this writing, hundreds of individuals have played the game, including temporal clusters that suggest many instructors have designed their own field trips to this virtual site.

-Table 1: Learning outcomes from the National Association of Geoscience Teachers and the International Association for Geoscience Diversity (Atchison et al. 2020) and the assignments associated with our two virtual field experiences.
+We have made the Whaleback virtual field experience available to anyone (virtualfieldgeology.com 2021); at the time of this writing, hundreds of individuals have played the game, including temporal clusters that suggest many instructors have designed their own field trips to this virtual site. - 240 Table 1: Learning outcomes from the National Association of Geoscience Teachers and the International Association for Geoscience Diversity (Atchison et al. 2020) and the assignments associated with our two virtual field experiences.

-Learning Objectives (Atchison et al., 2020) Whaleback Anticline Examples of student tasks and sample assignment questions Simplified fictional geology Examples of student tasks and sample assignment questions Design a field strategy to collect or select data in order to answer a geologic question.
-Strategized with the freedom of where to make observations and what data to collect.
-Strategized how to most efficiently collect their data from a base map with numbered outcrop locations.
+Learning Objectives (Atchison et al., 2020) Whaleback Anticline Examples of student tasks and sample assignment questions Simplified fictional geology Examples of student tasks and sample assignment questions 1.
+Design a field strategy to collect or select data in order to answer a geologic question.
+Strategized with the freedom to make a range of observations at any location.
+Strategized how to most efficiently collect data from a base map with specified outcrop locations.
 Collect accurate and sufficient data on field relationships and record these using disciplinary conventions.
-Measured the orientation of bedding, plotted map symbols and other data on orthophotos.
+Measured the orientation of bedding plotted map symbols and other data on orthophotos.
 Made objective descriptions from photographs.
 Measured the orientation of bedding at outcrops.
 Plotted map symbols and contacts on maps.
-3. Synthesize geologic data and integrate with core concepts and skills into a cohesive spatial and temporal scientific interpretation.
+Synthesize geologic data and integrate with core concepts and skills into a cohesive spatial and temporal scientific interpretation.
 Used stereonets to analyze variation in fold axis.
 Constructed a profile of fold from elevation data.
 Constructed a geologic map.
 Constructed structural cross-section from the map.
-4. Interpret earth systems and past/current/future processes using multiple lines of spatially distributed evidence.
+Interpret earth systems and past/current/future processes using multiple lines of spatially distributed evidence.
 Searched for evidence to qualify whether the Whaleback's observable strain distribution is consistent with end-member kinematic fold models.
-Wrote a step-by-step geologic history of the region from the stratigraphy, structures, and geochronological information.
-Develop an argument that is consistent with available evidence and uncertainty.
+Wrote a step-by-step geologic history of the region from the stratigraphy, structures, geochronologic information.
+5. Develop an argument that is consistent with available evidence and uncertainty.
 Q: Is the Whaleback a cylindrical fold?
-Q: Based on conceptual models of fold mechanics, infer the rock type at the core of the anticline Q: Based on rock type and structure, are there potential sites for geologic carbon sequestration?
+Q: Based on conceptual models of fold mechanics, infer the rock type at the core of the anticline.
+Q: Based on rock type and structure, are there potential sites for geologic carbon sequestration?
 6. Communicate clearly using written, verbal, and/or visual media with discipline-specific terminology appropriate to your audience.
-Used graphics and text tools in shared, on-line documents to produce a project report Submitted vector-designed geologic maps and cross-sections, and a written report of regional geologic history.
+Used graphics and text tools in shared, on-line documents to produce a project report.
+Submitted vector-designed geologic maps and cross- sections, and a written report of regional geologic history.
 7. Work effectively independently and collaboratively.
 Worked independently with support from an online instructor and a community discussion board.
-Collaborated on navigated, rock identification, and mapping through screen sharing.
+Collaborated on navigation, rock identification, and mapping through screen sharing.